Loma Vista, Texas

 Loma Vista is a census-designated place (CDP) in Starr County, Texas, United States.
-It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census, with a population of 160.
+It is a new CDP, formed from part of the North Escobares CDP prior to the 2010 census.
+As of the 2020 census, Loma Vista had a population of 117.

 Geography

 Loma Vista is located at (26.416872, -98.981412).

 Demographics

 Loma Vista was formed along with Escobar I CDP, JF Villarreal CDP, Moraida CDP, Pena CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
 The CDP was first listed as a census designated place in the 2010 U.S. census.